the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 >
 > If you have trouble with anything, please contact me with the information in the last section of this manual.
 >
-> This manual is updated regularly on [avatardocs.gulo.dev](http://avatardocs.gulo.dev).
-It is licensed under CC0.
+> This manual is updated regularly on [avatardocs.gulo.dev](http://avatardocs.gulo.dev), and is licensed under CC0.
 Feel free to contribute!
 >
 > Thank you for supporting me by purchasing this avatar!
 > \- Hubble the Wolverine